 Our most active program is the Cascades Citizen Wildlife Monitoring Project.
 Get involved!

-Since 2001, Conservation Northwest has monitored in wild areas in Washington for the presence of wild and often little-seen animals of the Northwest, including lynx, wolverine, pine marten, wolf, and grizzly bear.
+Since 2001, Conservation Northwest has conducted remote camera monitoring, and since 2006, snow tracking surveys, in wild areas in Washington for the presence of wild and often little-seen animals of the Northwest, including lynx, wolverine, American marten, wolf, and grizzly bear.
 Working in concert with the Washington Department of Fish and Wildlife (WDFW), the project began as the Rare Carnivore Remote Camera Project.
-We work with other agencies to provide

-Together we have documented rare carnivores in the roadless forests of the North Cascades, Kettle River Range, and Selkirk Mountains, all the while coordinating with state and federal agency biologists.
+Together we have documented rare carnivores in the roadless forests of the North Cascades, near Interstate 90, and in the Kettle River Range and Selkirk Mountains, all the while coordinating with state and federal agency biologists.

 In 2008, our volunteer-operated cameras documented the first wild wolf pups born in Washington, bringing to light the natural return of wolves to Washington for the first time in 70 years.
 In 2011, our teams documented a new pack in the Teanaway, just 90 miles east of Seattle.

 Spring through fall, we place motion-triggered remote cameras in wild locations to capture photos and document wildlife presence.
 And in winter, we find and follow animal tracks to document wildlife travel patterns.

 Visit our Flickr site for recent remote camera photos

 To volunteer, contact Alison Huyett.
 Get on our volunteer email list so that you can be the first to learn of our next field opportunity.

 Currently, citizen wildlife monitors work around the state: